aryanchandrakar/Step-ca/README.md

 ### Server keys and ssh service
 On server machine open up a terminal and create ecdsa key pairs in the .step/certs directory using the command `step ssh certificate --host testhost ssh_host_ecdsa_key`
+Choose the first option, and enter the required details.

-Provide the password to decrypt the provisioner key [tartans] Key pair should have been generated
+Provide the password to decrypt the provisioner key [tartans]

+Key pair should have been generated

 Once key pair has been generated strat the ssh service using `sudo service ssh restart`